anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-kotlin-predictions.md

 }
 ```

 Upload your completed code for Exercise 3 to Moodle for an extra engagement credit.
+Remember that labs remain open until the last day of the term, so you aren't in a rush to complete them.
+They are great practice though!

 ## Acknowledgements
 This is based on labs from Profs Tanya Amert and Jean Salac.